 Recognition of migraine syndromes

 Most people associate migraine with severe head pain and a period of incapacitation.
-However, a large portion of people with migraine often have no accompanying pain, their predominant symptom instead being vertigo (a spinning sensation) or dizziness/ disequilibrium.
-This presentation may result in a visit to the emergency room and extensive laboratory, imaging, and other diagnostic evaluations—often with normal results, which leads to increased confusion and anxiety on the part of the patient.
-In addition, anti-emetic (anti-vomiting) medications are often given, which may have sedative side effects associated with increased postural instability and fall risks.
+However, a large portion of people with migraine often have no accompanying pain, their predominant symptom instead being vertigo (a spinning sensation) or dizziness/ disequilibrium (balance loss), mental confusion, disorientation, dysarthria, visual distortion or altered visual clarity, or extremity paresis.
+This presentation may result in a visit to the emergency room and extensive laboratory, imaging, and other diagnostic evaluations—often with normal results, which lead to increased confusion and anxiety on the part of the patient.
+In addition, anti-emetic (anti-vomiting) medications are often given, which may have sedative side effects associated with increased postural instability and increased fall risks.

 Clinicians are faced with the task of attempting to apply objective clinical testing methods to determine the etiology (cause) of a patient’s symptoms so as to optimize treatment.
 Often, a combination of etiologies exists, which can complicate or confuse the diagnostic process.